kdpenner/donald_must_vacate/README.md

 # The Donald Must Vacate Project: Pandemic statistics for the DMV

-Northern Virginia, D.C., and counties in southern Maryland compose a metropolitan area that should not be considered as 3 independent jurisdictions.
+Northern Virginia, D.C., Montgomery county, and Prince George's county compose a metropolitan area that should not be considered as 3 independent jurisdictions.
 Additionally, southwestern Virginia is culturally different, and distant, from northern Virginia.
 Saying "cases in Virginia are rising" can mean that cases in northern VA are flat while those in southwestern VA are rising.
 Here are pandemic statistics relevant to the immediate and complete environment of the DMV.

 First is the daily number of new cases as a function of time for the agglomeration.